-If people understand why your prices are what they are, they’ll be more likely to pay them.
-Tell them your fix costs, explain what their money is being spent on, and even tell them your profit margins.
+If people understand why your prices are what they are, they will be more likely to pay them.
+Tell them your fix costs, explain what their money is being spent on and even tell them your profit margins.

 People know you are in business to make money, but no one wants to feel like they are being screwed over.
 If your margins are reasonable and you explain your costs to potential customers, they shouldn’t have an issue.

-For example, Single Grain had an issue in which potential customers felt their prices were too expensive.
-Instead of reducing their prices they explained to the companies why they charge so much, then they broke down their costs and even shared their margins.
-By doing this they were able to sign on 33% more new customers.
+For example, Single Grain had an issue with their potential customers, who felt the company’s prices were too expensive.
+Instead of reducing their prices, they explained to their prospects why they charge so much.
+Then, they broke down their costs and even shared their margins.
+By doing this, they were able to sign on 33% more new customers.

 Offer lower price points for less and then upsell

-Now this won’t work for all businesses, but you could lower your price by offering a limited version of your product or service.
-Plus if people are happy and looking for more, it creates upsell opportunities.
+Granted, this won’t work for all businesses, but you could lower your price by offering a limited version of your product or service.
+Plus, if people are happy and looking for more, it creates upsell opportunities.

 I actually had this happen to me when I tried hiring a copywriter by the name of Michael Williams.
-I didn’t want to pay his fee of $12,000 so he sold me on a smaller package that only cost me $3000.
-Funny enough, after 2 months, I went back to him and paid an additional $9000 to receive the rest of his services as I had a huge ROI on my initial investment.
+I didn’t want to pay his fee of $12,000, so he sold me on a smaller package that only cost me $3,000.
+Funny enough, after two months, I went back to him and paid the additional $9,000 to receive the rest of his services as I had a huge ROI on my initial investment.

 At KISSmetrics, upsells make up almost 10% of our new monthly revenue.
-We’ve found that a lot of companies at first don’t want to pay for our higher plans, but within 3 months of using our product, they’ll upgrade to a higher end plan after seeing a positive ROI.
+We’ve found that a lot of companies at first don’t want to pay for our higher plans, but within three months of using our product and seeing a positive ROI, they upgrade to a higher end plan.

-Focus on how you are better than the competition
+Focus on features that make you better than the competition

 If people didn’t see the value in cars like BMW or Mercedes Benz, they would just buy something affordable like a KIA.
-The fact is a car like a BMW or Mercedes Benz not only has more features than a KIA, but also is better built.
+The fact is a car like a BMW or Mercedes Benz not only has more features than a KIA, but it is also better built.

 It also reduced support questions by almost half in regards to our prices versus our competitors’ prices.